 99. What are the experience-based testing techniques?

 Answer: Experienced people can give better insights into the system by testing the application as they have prior experience and expert knowledge.
-Thus, the testing techniques used by these professionals are called experience-based testing techniques.
+Thus, the testing techniques where professionals use their experience for testing are called experience-based testing techniques.

 100. What type of review requires formal entry and exit criteria, including metrics?